anxiubin/TIL/README.md

 # TIL
-Organize Today I learned to become a Frontend developer
+Organize Today I learned to be a Frontend developer

 ## dailyCoding
 Write code everyday (even if the code is really simple)

+## algorithm
+Study algorithm

 ## lecture
 Summarize the lecture about JS,React,jQuery, etc.

-## toyProject
-Create application that I want to use